 Is it that easy?
 Do I just set up my Google business profile and climb to the top?

 Many business owners mistakenly believe that they can set up their Google business profile and then forget it, in the same way they’d do with a website.
-But that’s not that case.
+But that’s not the case.

 Google places a heavy emphasis on management and frequent updates.
 That means continual postings, publishing thought leadership and marketing content, updating photos and headshots, and the regular submittal of new reviews.
 In fact, we found that the boost given to profiles by a review expires after about 90 days.
 When you think about it, it makes sense.
 Google is always looking to serve the most relevant results possible to its users.
 Without a well-maintained, regularly updated and optimized Google business profile, Google assumes the information is outdated and, therefore, inaccurate.
 For all Google knows you moved, retired, or went into a different area of work altogether.
 And thus, Google will stop prioritizing you in search results.